Trump: Military action against Iran still ‘on the table’ - The Boston Globe

 Trump: Military action against Iran still ‘on the table’

-WASHINGTON (AP) — President Donald Trump said Saturday he’s still considering military action against Iran after it downed an unmanned U.S. military aircraft, saying the use of force is ‘‘always on the table until we get this solved.’’
+WASHINGTON — President Trump said Saturday he’s still considering military action against Iran after it downed an unmanned US military aircraft, saying the use of force is ‘‘always on the table until we get this solved.’’

 The president said he aborted a military strike set for Thursday after learning 150 people would be killed.